 Our neighbors get all the kids together once a month during the summer for a kids’ book club, where they tackle their summer reading list together.
 Brilliant!

-If Diary of a Wimpy Kid or Captain Underpants are on your kids’ reading list this summer, you’re in luck!
-Make it a book club book, and then take the club out to see the new movie adaptation once they’ve finished reading.
+Plus, you can bring books to life through the movies.
+If Diary of a Wimpy Kid or Captain Underpants are on your kids’ reading list you’re in luck!
+Make it a book club book, then watch the movie adaptations once they’ve finished reading.
+Or, check out author Kate DiCamillo’s perspective on why it might be better to see the movie first.
+(Really!)

-5. Give them screen time.
-OK, educational app time.
+5. Give the kids screen time.
+Okay… educational app time.

-That said, I’ve found this to be especially useful when I put serious limits on my kids’ non-educational screen time.
-Because as great as DragonBox Algebra might be, my kids would still pick Mario Kart every time.
+That said, I’ve found this tip to be especially useful when I put serious limits on my kids’ non-educational screen time.
+Because as great as DragonBox Algebra might be, my kids will still pick Mario Kart every time.

 6. Read aloud to them.
 Yes, even the older ones!

-So, pick a great book either just outside your child’s reading ability or a book that’s great for the whole family, and have that be their summer bedtime story.
-And if you choose a book you’ve been wanting to read too — a great YA book like Wonder by R. J. Palacio or a classic like Anne of Green Gables — you’ll be even more motivated to read at those later-than-usual summer bedtimes.
+And if you choose a book you’ve been wanting to read too — a great YA book like Lucky Broken Girl by Ruth Behar, a bio or memoir, like I Am Malala, or a classic like The Phantom Tollbooth — you’ll be even more motivated to read at those later-than-usual summer bedtimes.
 Two birds, one stone, right?

 7. Keep a journal.